mblitherland/litnotes/README.md

 This is a simple, open-source editor for managing a collection of Markdown files.

+## Status

+*This is alpha software*

+Please be careful, there's a good chance it will delete your data.
+There's an ever better chance it won't work as you expect or in some cases at all.
+If you're not a developer I wouldn't even try to use this right now, honestly.

 ## Run and build instructions

 This project is built off of electron and react.
 You should be able to start it by cloning the repository and running `npm install` then `npm start`.